varunkumar-171/meta-varun/README.md

 # meta-varun
-Custom layer for the raspberrypi extending core-image-base
+Custom yocto layer for the raspberrypi4